AG500/Metaheuristic-project/README.md

 The 2opt algorithm provide a more efficent way to find candidates to the best solution.
 It is very sensible to the initial solution and converge quite quickly.
 So an improvement should be to used it as a "mutation" step for the GA for example.
 Replacing the "Swap Permutation" of JMetalPy by a "2-opt" mutation could increase the efficiency of the algorithm.
 Sadly, i couldn't try this kind of algorithm because of the complexity of the JMetalpy package and time.
 Beside, i tried the 2-opt algorithm using "Py2opt" package.

+Continuous Optimization :

+Unimodal Functions:
+For unimodal function, diversity seems less important than intensification, here there is no riskt for the algorithm to fall into a local optimum.
+So the algorithm should focus in intensification.

+F1 Shifted Sphere function: